background

 Operating Profit Example

-NVIDIA Income Statement – Q2 2023 (Source: NVDA 10-Q)
+NVIDIA Income Statement, Q2-2023 (Source: NVDA 10-Q)

-How to Perform Operating Profit Ratio Analysis
+How to Calculate Operating Margin

 Because the operating profit metric is not impacted by discretionary management decisions, the metric is widely used to analyze the operating performance of companies.